lex-node/astroport-landing-page-1/docs/tc.md

   - trading without changes in material beneficial ownership for the purpose of creating or inducing a false or misleading appearance of trading activity or creating or inducing a false or misleading appearance with respect to market conditions; or
   - participating in, facilitating, assisting or knowingly transacting with any pool, syndicate or joint account organized for the purpose of unfairly or deceptively influencing market prices;

-- transact in securities, commodities futures, trading of commodities on a leveraged, margined or financed basis, binary options (including prediction-market transactions), real estate or real estate leases, equipment leases, debt financings, equity financings or other similar transactions, in each case, if such transactions do not comply with all laws, rules and regulations applicable to the parties and assets engaged therein; or
+- transact in securities, commodities futures, trading of commodities on a leveraged, margined or financed basis, binary options (including prediction-market transactions), real estate or real estate leases, equipment leases, debt financings, equity financings or other similar transactions, in each case, if such transactions do not comply with all laws, rules and regulations applicable to the parties and assets engaged therein;
-- engage in token-based or other financings of a business, enterprise, venture, DAO, software development project or other initiative, including ICOs, DAICOs, IEOs, or other token-based fundraising events.
+- engage in token-based or other financings of a business, enterprise, venture, DAO, software development project or other initiative, including ICOs, DAICOs, IEOs, or other token-based fundraising events; or
+- engage in any act, practice or course of business that operates to circumvent any sanctions or export controls targeting the User or the country or territory where User is located.

 The foregoing matters are referred to herein as **_“Prohibited Uses”_** .